TheAbysmalKraken/NatakAPI/README.md

 # NatakAPI

-This project aims to provide a web API that handles the majority of game logic required to play **Settlers of Natak**.
+An open source, web API alternative to **Settlers of Catan** that handles the majority of the game logic.

 For more information check out the [wiki](https://github.com/TheAbysmalKraken/NatakAPI/wiki)